 Sporting and working dogs and horses are athletes in their own right.
 Veterinary Physiotherapy will allow assessment of the animal’s posture and way of going, before using methods to improve this!

 – Improving flexibility

-– Improving proprioception, body awareness and balance
+– Improving proprioception, body awareness, and balance

 – Controlling any areas of tension or discomfort.

-The combination of these factors lead to a more balanced and stronger animal with sufficient core support over the abdominals and spine to allow the locomotive muscles to perform more efficiently.
-Furthermore, improved balance and proprioception lowers risk of injury alongside increasing performance.
+The combination of these factors leads to a more balanced and stronger animal with sufficient core support over the abdominals and spine to allow the locomotive muscles to perform more efficiently.
+Furthermore, improved balance and proprioception lowers the risk of injury alongside increasing performance.
 In order for this to work, any areas of tension or discomfort must be alleviated.